-2022-2023 USA Curling Rules of Curling & Competition
+2022-2023 USA Curling Rules of Curling & Competition Updated 1.13.2023 (see end of rulebook for specifics)

 888-287-5377 www.USACurling.org

 Notice: USA Curling Championship Rules may be changed, in whole or in part, prior to the playdown process.
 This includes championship berth allotments for regions and specific teams, as granted in these rules.
 The regions and teams are not guaranteed a berth beyond the current USA Curling Championship.
 The rules for one year of championships will not be construed to give or imply any right for future championships.
 USA Curling policy is to promulgate its rules in advance of the competition affected by those rules, through its due process of committee and board meetings.
 Any mistakes, omissions or ambiguity may be subject to clarification by USA Curling.